TosbackCgusBridge-Bot/CGUs-versions/Lampsplus/Privacy Policy.md

 In addition, when we join with another company to offer or provide services, products, sweepstakes, contests, or promotions, we and the other company may cross-reference our customer databases to identify common customers.
 We and the other company may use that existing information to identify future promotional opportunities and to fulfill promotional or contractual obligations.

-If you prefer that we do not share your name and address with other marketers, please email us at customerservice@LampsPlus.com.
+If you prefer that we do not share your name and address with other marketers, please email us at CustomerService@LampsPlus.com.

 Your California Privacy Rights

 Lamps Plus complies with Section 1798.83 of the California Civil Code – the ‘Shine the Light Law’.

-Under Section 1798.83 of the California Civil Code, residents of California that have an established business relationship with Lamps Plus and that have provided certain personal information to Lamps Plus (“California Consumer”) have the right to request certain information fromLamps Plus .
+Under Section 1798.83 of the California Civil Code, residents of California that have an established business relationship with Lamps Plus and that have provided certain personal information to Lamps Plus (“California Consumer”) have the right to request certain information from Lamps Plus .
 California Consumers may request that Lamps Plus  disclose (i) the types of personal information shared with third parties for those third parties’ direct marketing purposes, if any and (ii) the identity of any such third party with whom Lamps Plus has shared personal information, if any, during the previous calendar year.

 California Consumers may make one such request each year.

-To submit a request for information please email Lamps Plus at customerservice@LampsPlus.com.
+To submit a request for information please email Lamps Plus at CustomerService@LampsPlus.com.
 Please include "Request for California Privacy Information" in the subject line and in the body of your e-mail.
 Lamps Plus will respond with the requested information, if any, to the email.

 Contests and Promotions